meaniebeanie22/meaniebeanie22.github.io/chapters/israel-hands.md

 were a pleasure to behold.

 Scarcely had we passed the heads before the land closed around us.
-The shores of North Inlet were as thickly wooded as those of the southern anchorage, but the space was longer and narrower and more like, what in truth it was, the estuary of a river.
+The shores of [:North Inlet](#islandmap) were as thickly wooded as those of the southern anchorage, but the space was longer and narrower and more like, what in truth it was, the estuary of a river.
 Right before us, at the southern end, we saw the wreck of a ship in the last stages of dilapidation.
 It